GMW3144/SubgraphIsomorphisms/README.md

 - **DAF**: uses the DAF algorithm.
 (Note: equivalent to GROUNDTRUTH for processing candidates and cannot use DYNAMIC_ORDER)<br />
 - **VEQS**: uses the VEQs algorithm (Note: only can be used for backtracking and cannot use dynamic ordering)<br />

 The format of the graphs must also be included whenever a target or query graph is given.
-There are two choices: igraph or protiens.
-Protiens has the following format:<br />
+There are two choices: igraph or protein.
+Protein has the following format:<br />

 The constructHeatMap.py is a file to construct heat maps based on the hard-to-find cases.
 It works with the output provided by   Enter the field
 Formatted :<br />